Batman action figures: Batman v Superman: Dawn of Justice & Justice League

 Mattel released kid friendly figures from Batman v Superman: Dawn of Justice and Justice League.
-Each figure came with movie inspired weapons and featured less articulation and detail than the more expensive DC Multiverse figures.
+Each figure came with film-inspired weapons and featured less articulation and detail than the more expensive DC Multiverse figures.

 DC Multiverse

 Following the end of DC Universe Classics, 6-inch Batman figures began showing up in the successor DC Multiverse line.
-In addition to various comic iterations of the character, the line was home to figures of Ben Affleck's portrayal of Batman from the Batman v Superman: Dawn of Justice, Suicide Squad and Justice League live-action movies.
+In addition to various comic iterations of the character, the line was home to figures of Ben Affleck's portrayal of Batman from the Batman v Superman: Dawn of Justice, Suicide Squad and Justice League films.
 For Batman's 80th anniversary in 2019, several special figures were released, celebrating the history of Batman.

 True Moves

-Mattel released many 12" DC Comics figures in the True Moves line, including figures from comics, cartoons, and movies.
+Mattel released many 12" DC Comics figures in the True Moves line, including figures from comics, television, and film.
 For Batman's 80th Anniversary in 2019, a 12" True Moves 1st Appearance Batman figure was released with a comic reprint of Batman's 1st appearance in Detective Comics #27.